Makosai/Makosai/README.md

 #### ❓ About Me

-- 🔭 I’m currently working on Godot GDScript, Rust, SvelteKit, C++, Go, and Flutter projects this year
+- 🔭 I’m currently working on Godot GDScript, Rust, SvelteKit, Zig, Go, and Flutter projects this year

 - 🏆 2023 I improved my DevOps, web development + SEO, and ML skills

 - 🌱 I’m currently improving my advanced skills in languages like Rust, C++, and Go

-- 👯 I’m looking to collaborate on Rust and C++ projects
+- 👯 I’m looking to collaborate on Rust and Zig projects

 - 💬 Ask me about why I became a programmer and why I'm still one